fenago/Oracle19cDBA2/Lab_2_0.md

 ## Summary:
 In this lab, you learned how to create and manage tablespaces within both CDB and PDB environments.
 You defined default tablespaces, created temporary tablespaces, and implemented Oracle Managed Files (OMF) for automated file management.
 These skills are crucial for managing storage within an Oracle Database environment.

----

-This detailed lab ensures that students have clear, step-by-step guidance on using both SQL Developer and SQL*Plus, with reduced tablespace sizes to accommodate the machine's limited storage.